riscv-europe/summit-website-development/summit/2026/dev-workshop.md

 questions, and equip you with the knowledge, tools, and confidence to continue building long after the event.

-Registration Includes:
+### Registration

+To participate in the workshops, **registration and payment of a fee of 30 €** are required.

+This includes:
-- Hardware and Software Track
+- Hardware and software track.
-- Workshop Materials
+- Workshop materials.
-- Community networking
+- Community networking.
-- Interaction with Speakers
+- Interaction with speakers.
-- Lunch and Coffee Breaks
+- Lunch and coffee breaks.

 <div class="row justify-content-md-center my-4">
     <a href="https://webplatform.planning.it/riscdeveloper/Registration" class="btn btn-lg" style="background-color: var(--riscv-y); border-color: var(--riscv-y); width:50%;">Registration for the<br>Developer Workshops on Monday June 8</a>